bcbecker/LANchat/README.md

 - End to end encryption

 To Do:
-- Rate limit and data transfer limit on server
+- Data transfer limit, sanitize inputs